NielsenBerkeleyLab/sconce/simulations/README.md

 ## Example parameter files
 Parameter files for the SCONCE paper dataset are included in the inputFiles directory for reproducibility.
 All of the simulation sets use the same paramfile.txt.
 Sets A-D are under the line segment model, and E-J are under the binned model.

+The included test files are from parameter set A, with seed 0.
+The tumor cell is cell 0.